Tim2015web/Tim2015web/README.md

 - 👨‍💻 Currently working on website development
 - 💻 Learning advanced JavaScript
-- 🛰️ Seeking remote work opportunities
+- 🛰️ Looking for remote work
 - 🏝️ In my free time, I study programming languages, listen to music, and read books.
 - ⚡ Fun fact: The unicorn 🦄 is the national animal of Scotland